larry-xue/youchannel/README.md

 # YouChannel Studio

-A TanStack Start + Supabase workspace for syncing a YouTube channel, generating Gemini-powered video analyses, and chatting across one or more videos.
+A TanStack Start + Supabase workspace for syncing a YouTube playlist, generating Gemini-powered video analyses, and chatting across one or more videos.

 ## Features

 - Email sign-up and sign-in with Supabase Auth
-- YouTube OAuth connect (readonly) + channel sync
+- YouTube OAuth connect (readonly) + playlist sync
 - Prompted video analysis with Gemini via TanStack AI
 - Analysis history per video and conversation threads across multiple videos
 - Skip duplicate analysis runs when a prompt has already been processed